jeremt/boilertek/Readme.md

 ### boilertek.json

-Add a boilertek.json file to easily congure your template.
-Add data to add some variables, and header to add a header on each file (epitech header supported yet :)).
+Add a boilertek.json file to easily configure your template.
+The `data` parameter provides you a simple way to add some customisable variables and `header` allow you to set the type of header to add at the top of each file.
 Example :

 ```json
 {